 On the other hand, bike lights are required by Massachusetts law.
 Safety vests are not, but are an inexpensive way to protect yourself in Boston traffic.
 Do whatever you can to stand out to drivers, especially in the dark evening and early morning hours, and to large trucks and vehicles.

 Where you ride is important.
 Motorists have a responsibility to share the road with cyclists and cyclists are allowed to ride in the center of the traffic lane.
-But you should generally travel on the right side of the road or in bike lanes, riding in the same direction and following the flow of traffic.
+This may be the safest option at times.
+But for the most part, you should generally travel on the right side of the road or in the bike lane, riding in the same direction as traffic.
+This prevents traffic from backing up.

-Wherever you travel, cyclists must also follow the same traffic laws as motor vehicles, including stopping at red lights and using crosswalks.
+Wherever you travel, cyclists must also follow the same traffic laws as motor vehicles, including stopping at red lights.
 Motorists have a responsibility to provide you with adequate room to make safe decisions.
+They must also yield to cyclists when turning at intersections.

-To learn more, read the Facts About Cycling in Massachusetts.
+To learn more, read the Quick Facts About Cycling in Massachusetts.

 Dangerous Boston Streets and Intersections for Cyclists

 Plan your travel to avoid dangerous intersections.
 If you cannot avoid these areas, take time to really learn about the intersections.
-Find protected bike lanes and other safety infrastructure.
+Look for protected bike lanes and other safety infrastructure.
 We suggest walking along on sidewalks at least once before you ride anywhere in Boston.

-But this is especially true on Commonwealth Avenue, which has seen roughly twice the state average for bike crashes, according to the BU Today - the Boston University newspaper.
+This is especially true on Commonwealth Avenue, which has seen roughly twice the state average for bike crashes, according to the BU Today - the Boston University newspaper.
 Cyclists have been seriously injured on Commonwealth Avenue, Massachusetts Ave.
 (Mass.
 Ave) and Beacon Avenue, along with Saint Paul Street and Packard’s Corner, which sits at Commonwealth and Brighton avenues in Allston.
-Nearby are Boston University, Kenmore Square and Fenway Park, also highly congested areas for Boston cyclists and pedestrians.
+Nearby are Boston University, Kenmore Square and Fenway Park, also highly congested traffic areas.

 There are now protected bike lanes in this area.
 In 2017, the Massachusetts Department of Transportation (MassDOT) announced a $20.4 million roadway project with help from the City of Boston and Boston University.
 A mile-long protected bike lane was built along Commonwealth Avenue, from the Boston University Bridge to Packard's Corner.
 In 2019, BU Today published guidelines for using the new protecting bike lane.